gammaspire/f2p_starhunter_bot/README.md

 * $joke
     * will print a random joke, pulling from a list written by our very own tj44
     * this list is available upon request; otherwise will default to a list of two jokes

+* $conch
+    * will prompt user to type a yes/no question within a 15 second timeframe
+    * if response is detected, code will pull randomly from list of possible responses

 ## Notes